Seven Days in May: Production

 Frankenheimer recruited well-known producer and friend John Houseman to play Vice Admiral Farley C. Barnswell in his uncredited acting debut.
 Houseman agreed in return for a fine bottle of wine (seen during the telephone scene).
 Several scenes, including one with standins for nuns, were shot inside the recently built Washington Dulles International Airport, and the production team was the first to ever film there.
 The alley and car-park scene was shot in Hollywood, and other footage was shot in the Californian desert in 110-degree heat.
 The secret base and airstrip were specially built in the desert near Indio, California, and an aircraft tail was used in one shot to create the illusion of a whole plane off screen.
 The original script had Lancaster dying in a car crash at the end after hitting a bus, but this was dropped in favor of a scene showing him leaving for home in his limousine, a scene that was shot in Paris during production of The Train (1964).

 Presidential press secretary Pierre Salinger conveyed to Frankenheimer that President Kennedy had read the book and hoped that the film would be produced.
 Kennedy arranged a visit to the family compound in Hyannis Port one weekend so that the riot scene could be filmed outside the White House.

 Frankenheimer considered the scene in which Douglas's character visits the president to be a masterful bit of acting which would have been very difficult for most actors to sustain.
 He had done similar scenes on many television shows, and not only the acting but also every camera angle and shot were extensively planned and rehearsed.
 Frankenheimer paid particular attention to ensuring that all three actors in the scene were in focus for dramatic impact.
 Many of Frankenheimer's signature techniques were used in scenes such as this throughout the film, including his "depth of focus" shot with one or two people near the camera and another or others in the distance and the "low angle, wide-angle lens" (set at f/11) which he considered to give "tremendous impact" on a scene.

-The film is set in 1970, several years in the future from the time of its release.
-The most obvious efforts are the appearance of the year itself, including on a Pentagon display and the registration sticker on the rear license plate of Senator Prentiss' Bentley sedan.
-Other nods include a situation room which was designed to seem futuristic, as well as the utilization of then-futuristic technology of video teleconferencing and the recently issued and exotic-looking M16 rifle.
+The film is set several years in the future from the time of its release.
+Although "1970" appears on a Pentagon display and the registration sticker on the rear license plate of Senator Prentice's Bentley sedan, the day/date indicator in the Pentagon depicts TUES / MAY 13, a date occurring only in such post-1964 years as 1969, 1975, 1980 or 1986.
+Other nods include a situation room which was designed to seem futuristic, as well as the use of then-futuristic technology of video teleconferencing and the recently issued and exotic-looking M16 rifle.
 Additionally, the concept of a nuclear treaty between Cold War powers anticipated the actual existence of one.